cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

 # Silent mode (no sound effects)
 ./KeyboardGuard --nosound

+# No visual notifications (sound only)
+./KeyboardGuard --novisual

+# Completely silent (no sound or visual)
+./KeyboardGuard --nosound --novisual

-# Portuguese with silent mode and custom timeout
+# Portuguese with custom settings
 ./KeyboardGuard -l portuguese --nosound -t 30

 # Check available options and see what languages are enabled